gered/ggdt/examples/slimed/README.md

-# libretrogd - 'Slime Stabbing Simulator' Demo
+# ggdt - 'Slime Stabbing Simulator' Demo

-A fairly more involved demo which was originally written to test out and learn how good/bad libretrogd's entity, events and state management support is to use in practice.
+A fairly more involved demo which was originally written to test out and learn how good/bad ggdt's entity, events and state management support is to use in practice.
 I learnt a lot from it, and have many ideas to improve things now.